-Inspection of public records must be made available promptly.
+Inspection and copy of public records must be made available as promptly as possible.
 If records are requested from you from a City staff member to fulfill a public records request, please make every effort to provide the requested information in a timely manner.
 Failure to provide access to records in accordance with the law may subject the City to lawsuits to compel production.
 Individuals can be held personally liable for attorneys' fees if found to have knowingly or intentionally committed, caused, permitted, suborned, or participated in a violation of the public records law.
 Read more about public records and public records requests by visiting the City Clerk's website.